On Primordial Black Holes and secondary gravitational waves generated from inflation with solo/multi-bumpy potential: Conclusion

-Before ending, let's briefly mention about the evaporation of the formed PBHs.
-According to Hawking's theory of black hole radiation, these black holes will inevitably emit virtual particles and cause their mass smaller and smaller till vanishing, which is known as Hawking evaporation \cite{Hawking:1974rv}.
+Before ending, we briefly discuss the evaporation of the formed PBHs.
+According to Hawking's theory of black hole radiation, these black holes will inevitably emit virtual particles and continuously reduce their mass until they vanish, which is known as Hawking evaporation \cite{Hawking:1974rv}.
 It has been pointed out that, considering the age of the universe, PBHs with initial mass less than $10^{15}\text{g}$ $(\sim 10^{-18}\text{M}_\odot)$ has been completely evaporated today.
-Therefore for the multi-bumpy inflation model in our analysis, the PBHs standing for the leftmost peak in FIG. \ref{FIG6} will actually be vanishing, and cannot explain the dark matter today.
-However, it does not mean that they are not important at all.
-Actually, they may still have a significant impact on the early universe, such as the process of Big Bang Nucleosynthesis, reheating, baryogenesis and so on \cite{Hawking:1974rv, Carr:1976zz, Baumann:2007yr}.
+Therefore, for the multi-bumpy inflation model in our analysis, the PBHs standing for the leftmost peak in Fig. \ref{FIG6} will actually be vanish, and this cannot explain the dark matter today.
+However, it does not imply that they are not important at all.
+Actually, they may still have a significant impact on the early universe, such as the process of Big Bang Nucleosynthesis, reheating, baryogenesis, etc \cite{Hawking:1974rv, Carr:1976zz, Baumann:2007yr, DeLuca:2021oer}.
 With the further development of observational techniques, we may be able to detect the traces left by the PBHs of this type, to find more evidence of their existence.
-Meanwhile, for other mass ranges, the PBHs are hardly evaporated till now and thus can act as dark matter.
-The more details about the influences of the PBHs in our model on those other aspects of our universe, although very interesting, are postponed to an upcoming paper.
+Meanwhile, for other mass ranges, the PBHs are hardly evaporated to date, and can therefore act as dark matter.
+More details about the influence of the PBHs in our model on these other aspects of our universe, although very interesting, are postponed to an upcoming paper.